JuliaHomotopyContinuation/HomotopyContinuation.jl/README.md

 | [![][docs-latest-img]][docs-latest-url] | [![Codecov branch][codecov-img]][codecov-url] |

-`HomotopyContinuation.jl` is a package for solving polynomial systems via homotopy continuation where the number of polynomials match the number of variables.
+`HomotopyContinuation.jl` is a package for solving polynomial systems with only finitely many solution using numerical homotopy continuation.

 You can simply install this package via the Julia package manager
 ```julia